Leningradsky constituency

 The Leningradsky constituency (No.198 (Note: Northern constituency No.199 in 1993-1995, No.194 in 1995-2007)) is a Russian legislative constituency in Moscow.
 The constituency covers inner and outer eastern parts of Northern Moscow.

-The constituency has been represented since 2003 by A Just Russia – For Truth deputy Galina Khovanskaya, former Member of Moscow City Duma and housing rights activist.
+The constituency has been represented since 2003 by A Just Russia deputy Galina Khovanskaya, former Member of Moscow City Duma and housing rights activist.